The Montgomery Homes difference

-Enjoy peace of mind when you build with Montgomery Homes with our thorough third-party Quality Assurance (QA) checks undertaken at critical stages throughout the build - including your 13 week maintenance stage - to ensure every home we build is of the highest standard.
+Enjoy peace of mind when you build with Montgomery Homes with our thorough third-party Quality Assurance (QA) checks undertaken at critical stages throughout the build - including your 13 week maintenance stage - to ensure every new home we build is of the highest standard.

 Don't just take our word for it

 Montgomery Homes is committed to building excellence from start to finish.
 Our staff will create a personalised home for you of the highest quality, from the initial site appraisal to a detailed tender, design and throughout construction, rest assured we provide full building details for a sloping site so there are no surprises.

 Take a closer look at why building with Montgomery Homes is a great choice.